 - what a patient could expect given whatever form of a gene they have.

-Let’s look at one of these genes for Gina (the image is hard to read at this size, so we’ll state it here):
+Let’s look at one of these genes for Gina (if we make the image bigger/more legible, Google will penalize this post, so we’ll state it here):

 Gina’s ADRA2A Gene

 Prevalence: 41% of patients